vezzolter/DSA/Algorithms/DivideAndConquer/DivideAndConquer.md

 ## How to Analyze
-When an divide-and-conquer algorithm contains a recursive call to itself, it is possible to describe running time as [recurrence relation](https://github.com/vezzolter/DSA/tree/main/Algorithms/Analysis/Analysis.md), which can be solved in order to provide different bounds on performance.
+When divide-and-conquer algorithm contains a recursive call to itself, it is possible to describe running time as [recurrence relation](https://github.com/vezzolter/DSA/blob/main/General/Analysis/Analysis.md), which can be solved in order to provide different bounds on performance.
 However, for algorithms like binary search, which are typically implemented iteratively, the same steps cannot be applied to estimate their complexity.

 ## Trade-Offs